 Seattle mayor: I’m resigning

-Seattle Mayor Ed Murray announced that he will resign after a relative became the fifth man to accuse him of sexual abuse.
+Seattle Mayor Ed Murray announced that he will resign after a relative became the fifth man to accuse him of sexual abuse on Sept.
+12.

 Murray released the following statement: